robertdavidgraham/hunter-dkim/README.md

 Give me an email dump from the most honest of persons, and I'll pull one out of context to hang them in the court of social media.

+As you would expect, many people try to challenge this.
+Many of them reflect misunderstandings, or people sending links to articles claiming "DKIM breaks" without having read or understood the article.
+There are three challenges, however.
+These are:
+- (Q) but we can't get the validation key from Google.
+(A) it's been archived all over the web, and thus is trustworthy
+- (Q) GMail verifies it's from that account, but not who controled that account (B) we see this account used by Pozharskyi elsewhere
+- (Q) The `Date:` field doesn't actually timestamp the message.
+(A) The signing key was valid from Jan-2012 to Oct-2015, giving a timestamp window when it must've been sent

 ## FAQ

 ### "How can I replicate this?"